symfony/symfony-docs/quick_tour/flex_recipes.rst

     <h1>Hello {{ name }}</h1>

 That's it!
 The ``{{ name }}`` syntax will print the ``name`` variable that's passed in from the controller.
-If you're new to Twig, welcome!
-You'll learn more about its syntax and power later.
+If you are new to Twig, welcome!
+You will learn more about its syntax and power later.

 But, right now, the page *only* contains the ``h1`` tag.
 To give it an HTML layout,